I have VMs configured to use either an Internal virtual switch or a Private virtual switch

 Check also that the “Internet Connection Sharing (ICS)” is set to automatic and is started.

-Step 2: Open the Network and Sharing Center (NCS) and open the properties of the Management NIC (the NIC on the Hyper-V host that is connected a network that has Internet connectivity.)
+Step 2: Open the Network and Sharing Center (NCS) and open the properties of the physical NIC on the Hyper-V host that is connected a network that has Internet connectivity.
 Select the Share tab and enable the “Allow other network users to connect through this computer’s Internet connection” option.

 In the drop down menu select the virtual switch Private/Internal NIC which will use this ICS connection.
 In the NCS a new icon will appear called “Incoming Connections“.